Are you ready to begin your international experience at Colorado Mesa University?

 I plan to take (or have taken) the ACT/SAT and wondered how the essay writing section will be used in the final admission decision.

-The writing section of the SAT/ACT will be accepted for review but will not be used for an admission decision.
+The writing section of the SAT/ACT will be reviewed but will not be used as part of the admission process.

 What is the approximate cost for international students?